amethyst/rustrogueliketutorial/book/src/chapter_2.md

 }
 ```

 What does this do? `#[derive(x)]` is a *macro* that says "from my basic data, please derive the boilerplate needed for *x*"; in this case, the *x* is a `Component`.
 The macro generates the additional code for you, so you don't have to type it in for every component.
 It makes it nice and easy to use components!
-The `#[macro_use] use specs_derive::Component;` from earlier is making use of this; *derive macros* are a special type of macro that implements additional functionality for a structure on your behalf - saving lots of typing.
+The `use specs_derive::Component;` from earlier is making use of this; *derive macros* are a special type of macro that implements additional functionality for a structure on your behalf - saving lots of typing.

 ## Defining a renderable component